GamuNetwork/logger/javascript/readme.md

 > - module name: `None`

 > Note also that the module name is set only for the current file.
 If you want to set the module name for all files, you need to set it in each file.
+> From 2.1.0, sub-modules are supported.
+You can set the module name for a sub-module like this:
+> ```javascript
+> Logger.setModule('my-module.sub-module');
+> ```
+> **Warning**: You can nest as many as sub-modules you want, but keep in mind this will increase significantly the length of every log message.
+This can make the log messages harder to read.
+So, use sub-modules wisely.